statelyai/xstate/docs/api/actions.md

 - As a rule of thumb, if you are absolutely sure that every possible transition to or from a state will exhibit the same actions, only then should you use `onEntry` or `onExit` actions, respectively.
 - Prefer action objects (e.g., `{ type: 'SOME_EVENT' }`) over string events.
 In `4.0`, all actions in the `state.actions` array will be normalized as objects.
 - Avoid unnamed function actions, such as `() => { ... }`.
 This makes visualization less helpful.
+- Functions provided as actions will not be called by xstate, the function signature above is provided as a standard and will be used by future interpreters